difiore/Intro_to_R_Reader/04_Exploratory_Data_Analysis.Rmd

 Surprises are awesome, and are how discoveries are made in science.
 But at the same time, a lot of papers are retracted because their big surprise was actually just a glitch in the code.
 Whenever you find something you didn't expect, make sure you go back through your code and assumptions - it never hurts to double check!

+For more on this topic, check out the awesome lecture notes for [Skepticism in Data Science](https://jhu-advdatasci.github.io/2018/lectures/12-being-skeptical.html) from John Hopkins University.

 ### gapminder
 Anyway.
 We'll be working with data from the gapminder database, which contains statistics on global development metrics.
 We can get the data like we get most packages: